contentpass/contentpass-android/README.md

 * The subscription information gets validated as well on every token refresh.

 ### Counting an impression
 To count an impression, call either the suspending function `countImpressionSuspending(context: Context)` or the compatibility function `countImpression(context: Context, callback: CountImpressionCallback)`.
 In both cases you'll need to supply a `Context` (i.e. an `Activity` or `Fragment`) so the login process can be started again in case the user needs to login again.

-For an impression to be able to be counted, a user has to be authenticated and have an active subscription applicable to your scope.
+These methods count impressions for billing purposes.
+This method must be invoked whenever a user views a piece of content, independently of authentication state.
+If the current user is authenticated the impression will automatically be logged as paid ad-free impression to calculate the publisher compensation.
+As the total amount of impressions is required for billing as well, this method also counts sampled impressions of non-subscribers.

 ```kotlin
 try {